-I hosted this retrospective while we were several months into working full remote due to the Coronavirus.
+I hosted the movie retrospective while we were several months into working full remote due to the Coronavirus.
 Since working fully remote can be tiring, and since the team is working on a project they don’t really like, I decided it was time for a retrospective that has a bit more of the “fun” factor, to keep the spirit high!

 - The picture (and title) of the movie